 There is no simple way to explain this one.

 The overarching truth, based on the experiences and comments of everyone with more than one child, seems to be that YES, you will love your next child as much as your first.
 Somehow, someway, your capacity to love multiplies and you will find a new groove parenting another child.

 As for how long to wait between them—that, of course, is a personal decision.
 However, after talking with both parents of kids who are close together and those with kids far apart, each share positives to their particular situation.
 The bottom line seems to be that however far apart your kids are, they will be fine.
 They can develop significant friendships with their siblings, no matter what the age gap is.

 One of the biggest themes involved in combating anxiety in motherhood is to keep your eyes focused inward, on your own life.

 We need to stop looking for validation outside of ourselves, our families and our homes.
 What other people choose to do in their parenting journey is ultimately their business.
 It does not dictate how good of a parent you are.

-Let’s do our best to leave guilt, comparison and judgement behind because they are each breeding grounds for anxiety in motherhood.
+Let's do our best to leave guilt, comparison and judgment behind because they are each breeding grounds for anxiety in motherhood.